wispok/backend-hello-world/README.md

 # Backend Hello World

-This repo contains the general requirements and description of a simple API project intended to evaluate a Backend Deveoper candidate.
+This repo contains the general requirements and description of a simple API project intended to evaluate a Backend Developer candidate.

 ## Objective